yzh0731/Dicom-RT-and-Images-to-Mask/README.md

 # Dicom_Utilities
 Various utilities created to help with the interpretation of dicom images/RT Structures

+RT Structure and dicom conversion to numpy arrays

 This code is designed to receive an input path to a folder which contains both dicom images and a single RT structure file

 For example, assume a folder exists with dicom files and an RT structure located at 'C:\users\brianmanderson\Patient_1\CT1\' with the roi 'Liver'